-The Affordable Care Act changed pregnancy coverage rules
+Affordable Care Act changed pregnancy coverage rules

 Under the Affordable Care Act, new health plans must cover a wide range of preventive-care services without charging a deductible, copayment or co-insurance.

-Starting in 2014, all individual and small group health plans are required to cover pregnancy and maternity-care services, one of 10 “essential benefits.”
+All individual and small group health plans are required to cover pregnancy and maternity care services, which are part of the so-called 10 “essential benefits.”
 Among those services are a variety of pregnancy-related screenings, such as testing for gestational diabetes, as well as breastfeeding supplies and support.

 Maternity services and childbirth are likely not covered if you’re a dependent

-However, the preventive-care requirement does not include an exception for dependent children.
-And although job-based health plans must cover pregnancy-related care for employees and their spouses, federal law doesn’t require the plans to extend maternity coverage to dependent children.
+Although job-based health plans must cover pregnancy-related care for employees and their spouses, federal law doesn’t require the plans to extend maternity coverage to dependent children.

 Most employer-sponsored health plans don’t extend coverage to grandchildren unless the employee is their legal guardian.

 Consider shopping for a new health plan

+Needless to say, the pregnancy loophole can cause major headaches for expectant mothers.
 If you are pregnant and without coverage for maternity services or childbirth, consider these options: